 Start-Process powershell -Verb runAs

 Step 4.
-Now an another Windows PowerShell window will open with administrative rights.
+Now another Windows PowerShell window will open with administrative rights.

 How to launch PowerShell as Administrator from Command Prompt or WinX Menu?